Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Asymptotic Grothendieck group for abelian categories

 where

-The cokernel $\tilde X$, called \emph{derived limit}, is usually non zero.
-Yet, whenever $\cA$ is AB4* and $\tilde X = 0$, then the filtered limit preserve cokernels.
+The cokernel $\tilde X =: \lim^1$ is called the \emph{derived limit}, and is in general non-zero.
+Yet, whenever $\cA$ is AB4* and $\tilde X \cong 0$, then the filtered limit preserve cokernels.
 More precisely, given a short exact sequence of filtered limits

 then one obtains a long exact sequence by the snake lemma